 Caffeine is a mild stimulant.
-Many people drink coffee, tea, or soda for this effect—it helps them feel more awake and alert.
-However, this stimulant effect can also cause jitters, anxiety, and difficulty sleeping.
-Each person's tolerance to caffeine is different.
-As we age, we become more sensitive to the effects of caffeine.
+Many people drink coffee, tea, or soda because it helps them feel more awake and alert.
+However, this stimulant effect can also cause jitters, anxiety, and trouble sleeping.
+Caffeine affects each person differently.
+As we age, caffeine may affect us more.

-First, you will need to know all the possible sources of caffeine in your diet.
-The following table should help understand the caffeine content of different beverages.
-While chocolate does not contain caffeine, for some people the theobromines in chocolate have similar effects.
-We have also listed the caffeine equivalents for some chocolate products below.
+First, you will need to know where the caffeine in your diet comes from.
+The table below should help you figure out how much caffeine is in different drinks.
+While there is no caffeine in chocolate, other chemicals in chocolate can have similar effects.
+We have listed the caffeine equivalents for some chocolate products below.

 |Common Sources of Caffeine||Serving Size||Average Caffeine Content (mg)|